Form CC-305 OMB Control Number 1250-0005 Why are you being asked to complete this form? How do I know if I have a disability?

 ||Intellectual disability (previously called mental retardation)

-individuals with disabilities.
-Please tell us if you require a reasonable accommodation
+with disabilities.
+Please tell us if you require a reasonable accommodation to apply

-to apply for a job or to perform your job.
+for a job or to perform your job.
 Examples of reasonable accommodation include

+making

-making a change to the application process or work procedures, providing documents
+a change to the application process or work procedures, providing documents in an

-about this form or the equal employment obligations of Federal contractors, visit
+this form or the equal employment obligations of Federal contractors, visit the U.S.

-the U.S. Department of Labor's Office of Federal Contract Compliance Programs (OFCCP)
+Department of Labor's Office of Federal Contract Compliance Programs (OFCCP) website

 PUBLIC BURDEN STATEMENT: According to the Paperwork Reduction Act of 1995 no persons